Skip to main content

 Ensure compliance with petty cash policies by providing proper training and communication.

-Educate employees handling petty cash on accurate record-keeping, guideline adherence, and the consequences of non-compliance.
+Educate employees handling cash on accurate record-keeping, guideline adherence, and the consequences of non-compliance.

 FAQs